redpippins/redpippins/README.md

 <!-- Текст с серой палочкой слева -->
 <blockquote>
-  <p>IM NOT AGAINST INTERACTIONS AND TALKIN!!!
+  <p> .> IM NOT AGAINST INTERACTIONS AND TALKIN!!!
 ESPECIALLY IF U KNOW TFA OR IF U GOT A TFA SKIN I WILL BE SUPER GLAD. but even besides dat i will still be glad to interact or if u just sit with me, and pls dont be shy!!! dont be afraid!!!</p>
-  <p>im a pretty chill and fun person, and also very friendly and kind, i will never reply to u in a negative / aggressive way unless deres a valid reason pls dont worry about dat!! if my messages seem negative/aggressive to u - sorry pls, i try really hard to pick words so i dont hurt anyone. request, do dis same back and everything will be fine!</p>
+  <p> .> im a pretty chill and fun person, and also very friendly and kind, i will never reply to u in a negative / aggressive way unless deres a valid reason pls dont worry about dat!! if my messages seem negative/aggressive to u - sorry pls, i try really hard to pick words so i dont hurt anyone. request, do dis same back and everything will be fine!</p>
 </blockquote>